-- 127. On March 21, 2022, the Court signed the Amended Stipulated Order (Doc.
-906) that established and provided the authority for EFIT to investigate the Albuquerque Police Department ("APD") Use of Force ("UOF) backlog cases pursuant to Exhibit 1 (Scope of Work or "SOW") attached to the Amended Stipulated Order (Doc.
+- 127. As stated previously, on March 21, 2022, the Court signed the Amended Stipulated Order (Doc.
+906) that established and provided the authority for EFIT to investigate the APD UOF backlog cases pursuant to Exhibit 1 (Scope of Work or "SOW") attached to the Amended Stipulated Order (Doc.
 906). - 128.
+EFIT 2's original backlog team consisted of two groups with each group comprising a supervisor and three investigators.
+In an effort to capture certain efficiencies the EFIT Executive Team reformed the teams and added a third team with a supervisor and investigators that were originally assigned to EFIT 1. - 129.
+The Backlog Teams are now comprised of three groups.
+Each group has a supervisor and three Investigators.
+This reorganization has allowed the Backlog Team to review cases more expeditiously and efficiently, while not sacrificing accuracy.
+It is important to note that the EFIT Executive team will never sacrifice quality and thoroughness for expediency. - 130.
 In April 2022, EFIT executives, with the assistance of APD, drafted the Backlog Methodology that was circulated to APD, DOJ and the IMT for comment.
 Final approval was received on April 27, 2022, and the Backlog Methodology was filed on May 16, 2022, by EFIT as Exhibit G to the EFIT Third Quarterly Report (Doc.
-912) (See Exhibit I).
-Additionally, on June 17, 2022, APD issued Special Order 22-76 (See Exhibit F) Implementation of the External Force Investigative Team ("EFIT 2"). - 129.
-Specifically, EFIT invoked that portion of the Amended Stipulated Order as follows: - A. The City shall enable the EFIT Administrator to establish a Backlog Team to complete investigations of the Backlog Force Cases in accordance with the SOW attached to this Amended Order as Exhibit 1.
+912) (See Ex.
+G).
+Additionally, on June 17, 2022, APD issued Special Order 22-76 Implementation of the External Force Investigative Team ("EFIT 2").

+- 131. Specifically, EFIT invoked that portion of the Amended Stipulated Order 22-76 as follows: - A. The City shall enable the EFIT Administrator to establish a Backlog Team to complete investigations of the Backlog Force Cases in accordance with the SOW attached to this Amended Order as Exhibit 1.
 The Parties shall jointly file a notice with the Court when the EFIT Backlog Team is fully constituted and commences operations. - B. When the Backlog Team completes an investigation, the EFIT Administrator shall submit the case materials, including narratives and recommendations, to IAFD for final closure.
 Upon receiving a completed backlog case from EFIT, IAFD shall close the case by performing the administrative steps outlined in the revised IAFD process narrative, Doc.
-862-1, ¶¶ 59-63.

-- C. The Force Review Board ("FRB") shall review completed EFIT Backlog Team investigations pursuant to the process identified in SOW, ¶ 20.
+862-1, ¶¶ 59-63. - C. The Force Review Board ("FRB") shall review completed EFIT Backlog Team investigations pursuant to the process identified in SOW, ¶ 20.
 Consistent with the CASA, Doc.
-465-1, ¶ 78(b), any Backlog Team investigation reviewed by the FRB shall be presented by the EFIT Administrator or Deputy Administrator.
-As of this report, Mr. Neier presented three cases and Mr. Hurlock one to the FRB.
-Of these presentations, three OISs were found to be reasonable, necessary, proportionate and minimal within APD guidelines and SOPs at the time of the UOF.
-One case involving an Intermediate Weapon System was found to be not within APD Policy 2-54. - D. Within 30 days after EFIT completes an investigation pursuant to the SOW, APD shall respond in writing to the recommendations, if any, made by the EFIT Administrator and/or the EFIT Executive Team in that investigation pursuant to the SOW. - E. Within 90 days after EFIT completes the investigation of all Backlog Force Cases, the City shall provide a written report to the EFIT Executive Team, DOJ, and the Independent Monitor, which includes, at a minimum: - 130.
-EFIT is severely hampered from conducting its investigations, as many of the backlog files are incomplete.
-This issue is seriously impacting EFIT's ability to review the cases in a timely and complete manner.
+465-1, ¶ 78(b), any Backlog Team investigation reviewed by the FRB shall be presented by the EFIT Administrator or Deputy Administrator. - D. Within 30 days after EFIT completes an investigation pursuant to the SOW, APD shall respond in writing to the recommendations, if any, made by the EFIT Administrator and/or the EFIT Executive Team in that investigation pursuant to the SOW. - E. Within 90 days after EFIT completes the investigation of all Backlog Force Cases, the City shall provide a written report to the EFIT Executive Team, DOJ, and the Independent Monitor, which includes, at a minimum: - a. the City's response to the EFIT Administrator's summary report, required by the SOW, ¶ 25, which identifies significant findings in individual cases, trends